Hubspot User Group Meeting Meeting December 2017 - London HUG

 "Using a data management provider through Hull, they could sync this data through into HubSpot".

 Every new lead that will come in, will come into Hull, Hull also has a unified customer profile but extends beyond just our sales marketers, and it extends to everything.

 But enriching these profiles with data and enrichment providers, we had that full profile inside Hull which we could then sync up in HubSpot in real time, which means we can update those lists and that dynamic content in real time as marketer.
 So now Oz could identify fit upfront, they could 'do fewer things better', they could just find the best fit customers and start to nurture.

-So they'll be looking for things like tag, someone on HubSpot is a good use case with them, with 50 plus employees: they want to talk to a marketer, maybe a VP (exact level so they have a buyer) and they want to talk to people in the US.
+They'll be looking for things like tag, someone on HubSpot is a good use case with them, with 50+ employees: they want to talk to a marketer, maybe a VP (exact level so they have a buyer) and they want to talk to people in the US.

 Now they have to be experts from the field of content ideation.
 They then put on really niche, really specific webinars for these small really targeted audiences.